fabferri/azworkshops/az-privateLink/README.md

    - two Azure VMs with ip forwarding enabled
    - a bastion host
    - an Azure firewall
+   - a dmz subnet with an Azure VM

   *Before running the step1, change the* **ADMINISTROR_USERNAME** *and* **ADMINISTRATOR_PASSWORD**